Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/07_lattice_theory.typ

 ]

 #example-box[
-  *Sign Lattice:*
+  *Sign Lattice Join Table:*

-  Consider the Sign lattice:
+  Consider the Sign lattice.
+  The table below shows the result of the join operation ($ljoin$) for every pair of elements:

   #align(center, grid(
     columns: 5,